Laurie0131/mybooks/Galileo/Readme.md

 Connect power adapter to Galileo development board and boot to the UEFI Boot Manager by pressing F2 or running the ```exit``` command from the UEFI Shell.
 Select **Device Manager** and then**Secure Boot Configuration**.
 Change **Customize Secure Boot** to **Customized** and then select **Custom Secure Boot Options**.
 If **Custom Secure Boot Options** can not be selected, then physical presence was not asserted using one of two methods listed above.
 Assert physical presence and try again.

 The **Custom Secure Boot Options** screen allows the Galileo development board to be enrolled into UEFI Secure Boot.
-See [How to Sign UEFI Drivers & Application V1.31]( http://sourceforge.net/projects/edk2/files/General%20Documentation/SigningUefiImages%20-v1dot31.pdf/download) for details on how to complete the UEFI Secure Boot enrollment.
+See [How to Sign UEFI Drivers & Application V1.31]( http://sourceforge.net/projects/edk2/files/General%20Documentation/SigningUefiImages%20-v1dot31.pdf/download) in the [SecurityPkg Wiki](https://github.com/tianocore/tianocore.github.io/wiki/SecurityPkg) for details on how to complete the UEFI Secure Boot enrollment.

 ## **Enable Measured Boot Feature using Atmel I2C TPM on CryptoShield**